One of the pitfalls in Unified Communications (UC), real-time applications, streaming media, or online video gaming, is Network Jitter.

 The following screenshot shows the Sensor Cisco IP SLA showing Jitter, latency, RTT, MOS, etc.

-The price for a license of PRTG Network Monitor depends on the number of sensors that you’ll monitor.
+Price: The price for a license of PRTG Network Monitor depends on the number of sensors that you’ll monitor.
 The most basic license PRTG 500 starts at $1,330 (or €1200) which allows monitoring up to 500 sensors and one server installation.
+You can download the 30-day free trial.

 3. StarTrinity Continous Speed Test Tool